 An interview, like other acts of communication, is a two-way process.
-The results depend as much on you as on your interviewee.
-A good interview has the feel of a conversation.
-Everything you do or say forms part of a planned strategy to get the answers you need.
+What you glean depends as much on you as on your interviewee.
+A good interview feels like a conversation, but is part of a strategy to get the answers you need.

 Prior to the interview, you should thoroughly research the story subject and your source’s connection to it.
-Research should include documents providing background details that will help in framing the proper questions and seeking detailed explanations.
-Go where the problems are and plan interviews with a range of people.
-Otherwise, you risk becoming dependent on a few people or sources far from the scene of action.
-For instance, you will find out more about how employers prey on employees when you go to a place where farm-workers, industrial workers or others are being evicted.
-You are unlikely to get such ‘meat’ in the office of an NGO located in a big city.
-Use data mapping to relate what you find on the ground to policy papers on the subject, or to commitments and budgets.
+This includes going through documents or articles that provide the background or history about your topic.
+In turn, this helps you to frame proper questions and guides you towards getting detailed explanations.
+Plan interviews with a range of people.
+Otherwise, you risk becoming dependent on only a few people, or sources far from the scene of action.
+For instance, you will find out more about how employers exploit employees when you go to a place where farm-workers, industrial workers or other blue-collar workers are being let go without compensation.
+You are unlikely to get such information by relying on staff from an NGO in a big city.
+Relate what you find on the ground to policy papers on the subject, or to official promises and budgets.
 Compare your findings with what has happened in similar places, or even at different times in history.
-This advance preparation will enable you to ask relevant questions and elicit the information your story needs.
+This preparation enables you to ask relevant questions and elicit the information your story needs.